 Stage Three is called “orthographic”.
-At this stage children begin to move beyond decoding (matching letters to sounds).
+At this stage children begin to move beyond slowly decoding to more fluent reading.
 Stage Three readers are doing what is called orthographic mapping.

 Orthographic mapping is the storage of printed words into long term memory.
 (Kilpatrick pg.
 96) It is how we gain sight words (words we know so well we do not have to sound them out).
 This does not mean the words have been memorized.
 Words are not stored as word shapes in our visual memory.
 Rather they are stored as spelling patterns connected to oral pronunciations.
-It is a subtle but profound shift: the anchor for the written sequence of letters is the sound sequence of the word that is already in long term memory.
+It is a subtle but profound shift: the anchor for the written sequence of letters is the sound sequence of the word that is already in long term memory from having learned to talk in that language.
 (Kilpatrick pg.
 101) Once a letter sequence is orthographically mapped it can be recognized regardless of its physical features.
 This is why we have no difficulty recognizing that this version of the word “coat” is the same as

 We have mapped the sequence and can connect it to its spoken sound.
 If visual memory were being used then each of these variations of the word “coat” would have to be separately stored and recalled as needed.
 It is possible for our visual memory to store words, but visual memory is actually quite limited.
 Orthographic memory is almost limitless and easily able to hold the tens of thousands of words we read as adults.
 “Thus, orthographic memory involves a connection-forming process to which the oral phonemes [sounds] in spoken words are ‘bonded’ (Ehri, 2005a) to the letters used to represent those phonemes.
 The phoneme sequence of the word that is already established in the long-term memory acts as the anchor for the written sequence of letters used to represent that phoneme sequence.
 The perceptual properties of the letters are not important, as long as they are legible to the reader.”
 (Kilpatrick pg.
 101)